oleksandr-dukhovnyy/purify-html/CONTRIBUTING.md

 # cases

-## RP aimed at fixing bugs that are not vulnerabilities.
+## PR aimed at fixing bugs that are not vulnerabilities.

 - First of all, create an issue describing the problem.
 In the issue, indicate that you want to create a PR.
 - After reviewing the issue and deciding that it is indeed a bug, you will be given the opportunity to contribute (priority acceptance of your PR).
 - For any changes, create a `bugfix/#<x>` branch, where `x` is the issue id.

-## RP aimed at fixing vulnerabilities.
+## PR aimed at fixing vulnerabilities.

 Follow the link `https://github.com/Aleksandr-JS-Developer/purify-html/security/advisories/new` and fill out the form.
 If you are not sure how to fill out the form - just write what you can.
 Please allow time for correction (or correct it yourself) before posting any information publicly.

-## RP aimed at adding new functionality.
+## PR aimed at adding new functionality.

 `purify-html` is positioned as a minimalist and fast tool.
 This means that the addition of any new functionality should be driven by a specific need.
 But, despite this, the functionality you proposed will be considered and analyzed in detail.